Gary Panter: Use by music artists

 Warner Bros.
 Records commissioned Panter to paint the album covers for the unauthorized releases of Frank Zappa's albums Studio Tan (1978), Sleep Dirt and Orchestral Favorites (1979).

 In 2006, one of Panter's paintings was used as the cover art for Yo La Tengo's album I Am Not Afraid of You and I Will Beat Your Ass.

 Personal life

 From 1978 to 1986, Panter was married to writer Nicole Panter, who was the manager of Los Angeles punk rock band the Germs.
-He later married art director Helene Silverman.
+He was married to art director Helene Silverman from 1989 to 2016.
+In 2026, Panter wed animation creator Lizz Hickey.

 Style

 Panter was influenced by, among others, Frank Zappa's art director Cal Schenkel.
-His comics are fast and hard and are drawn in an expressionistic manner.
-His works balance the worlds of painting, commercial art, illustration, cartoons, alternative comix, and music.
+His comics are fast and hard, drawn in an expressionistic style.
+His work spans painting, commercial art, illustration, cartoons, alternative comix, and music.

 Exhibitions

 With Winsor McCay, Lyonel Feininger, George Herriman, Elzie Segar, Frank King, Chester Gould, Milton Caniff, Charles Schulz, Will Eisner, Jack Kirby, Harvey Kurtzman, Robert Crumb, Art Spiegelman and Chris Ware, Panter was among the artists honored in the exhibition "Masters of American Comics" at the Jewish Museum in New York City, from September 16, 2006, to January 28, 2007.

 An exhibition of originals of Gary Panter's drawings and paintings was shown at the Phoenix Art Museum from April 21 through August 19, 2007.
 An exhibition of paintings was at the Dunn and Brown Contemporary Gallery in Dallas in October 2007.